licvido/tor-ip-checker/README.md

-# TOR IP Checker
+# Tor IP Checker

-Checks if given IP is coming from TOR (exit) node.
+Checks if given IP is coming from Tor (exit) node.

 ## Installation

-The best way to install Package is using  [Composer](http://getcomposer.org/):
+The best way to install Tor IP Checker is using  [Composer](http://getcomposer.org/):

 ```sh
 $ composer require licvido/tor-ip-checker